jzabroski/Home/README.md

 Set-ItemProperty -Path HKLM:\SOFTWARE\Microsoft\Fusion\ -Name EnableLog -Value 1
 ```
 ### .NET Core (New)

+This is the new approach/replacement for "fusion logging" that was used in .NET Framwork.

 Note: See issue I logged for problems with .NET Core tracing https://github.com/dotnet/coreclr/issues/24035
 ```powershell
 setx CORE_HOSTTRACE 1